-Construction will begin mid-September 2018 and take about a year to complete.
+Construction is beginning mid-September 2018 and will take about a year to complete.
 Depending on the location and construction method, work could last up to a month or more in one area.
-For the most up-to-date information on the project schedule, visit www.portlandoregon.gov/bes/StJohnsCPark.
+For the most up-to-date information and map of the project schedule, visit www.portlandoregon.gov/bes/StJohnsCPark.

-N Mohawk Avenue between Bank Street and Olympia Street – The sewer line will be repaired with spot repairs, which require a small trench, and cured-in-place pipe-lining.
-This work is anticipated to take up to a week to complete.
+N Mohawk Avenue between Bank Street and Olympia Street – Crews will install manhole steps as well as make four spot repairs on the sewer line, which will each require digging a small trench.
+This work will take up to a week to complete.

-N Hartman Street near Pier Park Place - The sewer line will be repaired using open trench excavation.
-This work will take up to two weeks to complete.
+N Hartman Street near Pier Park Place – Crews will install manhole steps and repair the sewer line using open trench excavation.
+This work will take up to a week to complete.

 The city uses many construction methods to repair or replace sewer pipes.
-For the upcoming repairs, the city plans to use Cured-in-Place Pipe Lining (CIPP) and Open Trench Excavation.
-To learn more about each of these constructions methods and what can be expected during construction, go to www.portlandoregon.gov/bes/methods.
+For the upcoming sewer line repairs, the city plans to use Open Trench Excavation.
+To learn more about different constructions methods and what can be expected during construction, go to www.portlandoregon.gov/bes/methods.

 WHAT TO EXPECT DURING CONSTRUCTION